goncaloGIT/mykernelpanic/Load Balancer and High Availability Guide/README.md

 In this manner, a load balancer allow us to:

-- Distributes client requests or network load efficiently across ou pool of servers.
+- Distributes client requests or network load efficiently across our pool.
 - Ensures high availability and reliability.
 - Provides the flexibility to add or removes servers as demand.